Powder River Energy has ten Directors, two from each of the five Wyoming counties we serve – Campbell, Crook, Johnson, Sheridan and Weston.

 Alison has been a member of PRECorp since 2012.

-Alison was elected to the PRECorp Board of Directors in 2017.
+Alison was elected to the PRECorp Board of Directors in 2017 and her term expires in 2020.

 Jim Baumgartner, Ucross, has been a member of Powder River Energy since 1985 and is a graduate of Arvada-Clearmont High School.